mddazure/azure-route-server-lab/README.md

 tunnel pre-shared key: `Routeserver2021`

-The S2S VPN tunnel between the gateways in Hub and Spoke2 is present and connected.

 # Configure
+The BGP peering between ARS and the VPN Gateway in the Hub is controlled by the Branch-to-branch switch, in the portal this is under RouteServer - Configuration.
+The lab deploys ARS with this switch enabled and no further configuration is needed.

-The CSR1000v NVA is up but must still be configured.
+The CSR1000v NVA is up but it must still be configured.

 Obtain both public IP addresses of Branch1VPNGW in Cloud Shell: